 It is worth noting that parental care is an essential factor for the development and growth of the child.
-Parallel to the principle of the best interest of the child, shared parental responsibility is aimed to produce a decision that is beneficial and favorable to the child involved.
-If the removal of child from the family home due to obesity is contrary to these two concepts, then it is not impossible for a lawful court to provide a choice affirmative to the parents and the kid.
+Parallel to the principle of the best interest of the child shared parental responsibility is aimed to produce a decision that is beneficial and favourable to the child involved.
+If the removal of the child from the family home due to obesity is contrary to these two concepts, then it is not impossible for a lawful court to provide a choice affirmative to the parents and the kid.

 Some lawyers would argue that child obesity is not a matter that needs lawful approach.
 Since it primarily discusses a serious issue on wellness, it can be best handled through education and wellness programs that can help parents perform their obligations towards an obese child.
 For instance, the healthcare program may consist of teaching the mother and the father on how to prepare healthy meals for the kids.

-In case disputes occur in regards with what nutrition is right between family members or if you fear of losing legal care due to illnesses, you may contact our family lawyers to receive adequate support.
+In case disputes occur in regards to what nutrition is right between family members or if you fear of losing legal care due to illnesses, you may contact our family lawyers to receive adequate support.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.